School English Literature Trip to Ypres

 - 1 night's half-board accommodation

 - Return ferry crossings

 - Motorway tolls & taxes

-This interactive museum allies artefacts with documentary film, audio-visual presentations and contemporary artwork to vividly portray the horror and brutality of the events of 1914-1918.
-Visitors use their Poppy Bracelet to read personal stories of those who lived during the War and can send the stories to their email address.
-Teachers may download an educational package from: http://www.infland...
+This interactive museum mixes artefacts with documentary film, audio-visual presentations and contemporary artwork to vividly portray the horror and brutality of the events of 1914-1918.
+Visitors use their Poppy Bracelet to read personal stories of those who lived during the War and can send stories to their email address.

-Within a kilometre of the farthest point in Belgium reached by the Allied forces, this is the largest cemetery for Commonwealth forces in the world with 11,954 graves.
+Within a kilometre of the farthest point in Belgium reached by the Allied forces lies the largest military cemetery in the world with 11,954 graves.
 It takes its name from the German concrete bunkers, whose ruins still remain, which were thought by soldiers from the 50th Northumbrian division to look like Tyneside cottages.
-The names of the fallen are read over a speaker as you ...

-Situated on the Menin Road where men used to march from Ypres to the front lines, the Menin Gate is a memorial to some 55,000 British soldiers killed in the Ypres salient who have no known grave.
-The famous Last Post ceremony takes place here at 20.00 each evening.
+Situated on Menin Road where men used to march from Ypres to the front lines, the Menin Gate is a memorial to some 55,000 British soldiers killed in the Ypres salient who have no known grave.
+The famous Last Post ceremony takes place here at 20:00 each evening.

-Sanctuary Wood and its trench museum are today the most authentic and vivid portrayal of what is was like to live in the filth and mud of Flanders.
+Sanctuary Wood and its trench museum show an authentic and vivid portrayal of what is was like to live in the filth and mud of Flanders.
 The museum collection contains equipment removed from the battlefield in the vicinity.
-There is a room with many photographs on the walls and a large, rare collection of three dimensional photo images in viewing boxes.
+There is a room with photographs and a large, rare collection of three dimensional photo images in viewing boxes.